America East Conference: Former associate members

-Eight schools have had single-sport membership in the past.
+Ten schools have had single-sport membership in the past.
 Three of these, Fairfield, Monmouth, and Providence, moved their America East sports into their all-sports conferences.
 Another such school, NJIT, left when it joined a conference that sponsored its America East sport, but returned as a full member in July 2020 (by which time the AmEast had dropped that sport).
 Pacific dropped its America East sport following the 2018–19 academic year due to budget cuts.
 Merrimack College dropped its America East sport following the 2023–24 academic year when the school joined the MAAC.
 Both Stanford and Cal moved their America East sports into the ACC following the 2023–24 academic year when both of the schools joined the conference.